ricklamers/orchest-coqui-tts/README.md

 ## History of TTS models

 The VITS model that's used is based off of earlier work in the field.
-For an overview of the evolution check out the evolution trajectories below;
+For an overview of the evolution check out the evolution trajectories below:

 ![Evolution of TTS models](tts-history.png)